 Erickson's goal early on in 1973 was to bypass the IRA.
 The IRA had always been difficult to work around finals; but now, with the IRA Steward's moving the regatta up to the first week in June, it became untenable given the school year.
 Furthermore, Erickson wanted to race the best, and that meant racing Harry Parker's Harvard team, a consistent winner at the Eastern Sprints (and a perennial no-show at the IRA's).
 So it made a lot of sense to use the funds, set aside for three crews to go to Syracuse for a week, towards a trip overseas later in the month.

-This picture, of the crews in the locks preparing to row on Elliott Bay, was one of a number of publicity efforts Erickson made in 1973 to build support in the community for this fundamental change in direction for the program.
-It worked; the crews raised enough to not just send the varsity and JV to Henley, but the freshmen to Mexico as well.
+This picture, of the crews in the locks preparing to row on Elliott Bay in late winter, was one of a number of publicity efforts Erickson made in 1973 to build support in the community for this fundamental change in direction for the program.
+It worked; the crews raised enough to not just send the Varsity and JV to Henley, but the Frosh to Mexico as well.
 1973 VBC Yearbook photo.

 The juniors winning the Varnell Trophy over the seniors.
 The juniors also won the lightweight event.
 1973 VBC Yearbook photo.

-The start of the first varsity final at San Diego with Washington - here's a shock - not the quickest off the line.
+The start of the Grand Final at San Diego with Washington - here's a shock - not the quickest off the line.
 1973 VBC Yearbook photo.

 Ted VanBronkhorst goes for a dip.
 1973 VBC Yearbook photo.

 On the San Diego podium behind a loquacious Dick Erickson, the varsity from the left (per Bruce Beall): "Dave Reese, Noro, Freddy Schoch, Me, Mike Cole, Jocky Joe Buse, Mike Bronson.
 Paul Julien was also in the crew and Ted VanBronkhorst was the coxswain."
 1973 VBC Yearbook photo.